 All students in Year 11 will also be required to show completion of the NESA 'All My Own Work' mandatory program.
-This program will be delivered to students on their first day of Term One. https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/hsc/hsc-all-myown-work
+This program will be delivered to students on their first day of Term One. https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/hsc/hsc-all-my-own-work

-We wish all students well in their senior studies and encourage parents and students to contact the Head Teacher Senior Studies, Mrs Dionne Court or Year Adviser, Mr Kai Lawson should they have any concerns or questions about arrangements or expectations.
+We wish all students well in their senior studies and encourage parents and students to contact the Year Adviser, Ms Amy Kay should they have any concerns or questions about arrangements or expectations.